amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ## DELETE: clicking X

-This is similar to the other actions.
+This is like the other actions.
 We add an event listenter on the destroy button:

 ```html src/app/todo/todo.component.html
 <button class="destroy" (click)="destroyTodo(todo)"></button>